List of Friday the 13th characters: Jenna

-Jenna Montgomery is Trent Sutton's girlfriend.
+Jenna is Trent Sutton's girlfriend.
 She is athletic, nice, and adventurous.
 She meets Clay at a gas station and immediately feels an attraction for him.
 Jenna and Clay eventually meet up again, and she decides to help him look for his sister, Whitney.
 Jenna and Clay stumble upon Jason's home and return to the cabin where most of Jenna's friends are dead.
 Jenna, Clay and Trent are left and Trent wants to leave with Jenna while Clay wants to go find his sister.
 Jenna ends up deciding to stay with Clay, angering Trent even more.
 When Jenna and Clay find Jason's lair they find Clay's sister.
 As Clay attempts to free Whitney, Jenna hears Jason coming and warns Clay to hurry.
 Jenna, Clay and the now released Whitney attempt to escape and they eventually find an exit.
 When Whitney and Clay are safe Clay attempts to help Jenna but Jason stabs her in the chest after sneaking up behind her.